-What items go in the yellow recycling bin:
+What main items go in the yellow recycling bin:

 - paper and cardboard

-unbroken glass bottles and jars of all colours EXCEPT white and blue (do not break the glass when dropping in bin)
+- unbroken glass bottles and jars: clear, green or brown only (do not break the glass when dropping in bin)

-steel food cans (tuna tins, tomato tins etc)
+- steel food cans (please rinse tuna tins, tomato tins etc)

 DO NOT put the following items in your yellow bin - these go in the red bin:

 - plastic bags and plastic film, even if numbered 1-7.
-Recycle soft plastics at your local Redcycle bin at Coles supermarkets.
+Recycle soft plastics at your local Redcycle bin at Coles or Woolworths supermarkets.

 - foam trays including meat trays, boxes and cups even if numbered 1-7